-We will continue to follow recommendations from the governor, and will make an announcement when planetarium shows are being scheduled again.
+We will continue to follow recommendations from the governor, and will make an announcement when in-person planetarium shows are being scheduled again.
 Please follow us on Facebook, Eventbrite, and the WSU events calendar for more updates.

 The WSU Planetarium is an astronomical education resource for Wayne State University students and the larger Detroit community.
 In addition to hosting shows for WSU astronomy and physics courses we offer:

 - Free public planetarium shows nearly every Friday night at 7 p.m. and 8:30 p.m.

 - Free young astronomers planetarium shows on the second Saturday of each month

 - Free shows for WSU student organizations, classes and other campus entities

 - Private planetarium shows and/or physics demonstrations for school groups of all ages

 - Private planetarium shows for all other interested groups, including birthday parties, summer camps, scouting groups and more